dfbarone/CachingHttpClient/README.md

-# CachingOkHttp
+# CachingHttp
-A wrapper around okhttp to help persist HTTP GET responses by using the okhttp disk cache.
+A wrapper around okhttp to help persist http responses.

 Main purpose to use this is to
-1) Enforce the use of max-age (via network interceptor) for (static URL) HTTP GET calls to limit network use.
+1) Enforce a client side cache-control strategy via the use of max-age (via network interceptor)
-2) Use http disk cache when offline (via interceptor).
+2) Make it easy to get http responses when offline (via interceptor) and use of max-stale.
-3) Optionally implement CachingInterface to persist all HTTP responses.
+3) Persist http responses.

 ```groovy
     // Initialize a CachingOkHttpClient